My name is Eric Bray. I currently live in Shenzhen, China. I’m glad you found The Marijuana Vape!

 The exception would be those who can approach what others say about them in a completely open, curious and unbiased way (on this note I would recommend Dr. Rick Strassman’s excellent groundbreaking research and book ‘DMT the Spirit Molecule’.
 Strassman conducted the research with volunteers having secured US government funding for his research against all odds, but did not try DMT himself, so as to not skew his research by injecting his own experience)

 A return to China; but nothing is or can be the same now – in the best possible way

 When I returned to China and our old apartment, I came back refreshed and able to function again.
 I saw the world very differently.
 I felt ready to move on and embrace change.
 Not long after, I moved to Shenzhen nearby to Hong Kong.

 Probably the most exciting thing for me was my new first-hand knowledge that we do not actually die, only the body does!
 I know we are told this by religion but to actually know it for yourself, from your own direct experiential proof is something else.
 I no longer wondered about it from a position of faith, fear and logic.
 This was an enormous gift from ayahuasca.
 I had lost my fear of death and no longer grieved for my partner.

 Big Pharma doesn’t like these powerful natural healing agents

 I wondered about these incredible natural medicines, like marijuana and ayahuasca.
-Why do we think we can do things better by always using synthesized drugs that often have brutal side effects?
+Why do we think we can do things better by using synthesized drugs that can have brutal side effects?
 Why can’t we follow the Chinese way with two approaches, two streams that coexist, even in hospitals?